Dregea sinensis

-Dregea sinensis is a species of plant in the family Apocynaceae that is native to China.
+Dregea sinensis is a species of plant in the family Apocynaceae that is native to north-central, south-central and southeastern China and Tibet.
 The species is regarded as "unplaced" by Plants of the World Online as of December 2023; the genus Dregea has been synonymized with Stephanotis.
+In 2026, the new genus Kushengia was made to accommodate Dregea sinensis as Kushengia sinensis (Hemsl.)
+Liede & Z.X.Ren and Dregea yunnanensis as Kushengia yunnanensis (Tsiang) Liede & Z.X.Ren.
+The genus name Kushengia comes from the local name of Kushengia sinensis in Kunming, Yunnan - “kǔ shéng”, meaning “bitter rope”.